loafey/master-thesis/Thesis/5.0. Usage/main.typ

 // )

 // As is to be expected, the Haskell version falls far behind both, but
-// as with the C version, this is not the most optional way to write fibbonaci in Haskell,
+// as with the C version, this is not the most optional way to write fibonacci in Haskell,
 // nor is it the best benchmark as it is a heavier language relying upon an entire runtime.
 // It is presented here as an interesting sidenote, nothing more.